 To be clear, by “simultaneously” I mean the design takes all target platforms into account before coding starts, but then the ‘C’ code is composed and compiled on one platform first (pick any one platform, whichever is the programmer’s favorite or has better tools for the task at hand).
 Then within a few hours of finishing the code on the first platform it is compiled, tested, touched up, and then finished on all the other platforms by the original software engineer.

-There are several reason it is so much more expensive to “Port A Year Later”.
+There are several reasons it is so much more expensive to “port a year later.”
 First, while a programmer works on a feature he or she remembers all the design criteria and corner cases.
 By simultaneously getting the feature working on two platforms the design is done ONCE, and the learning curve is done ONCE.
 If that same programmer came back a year later to “port” the feature the programmer must reacquaint themselves with the source code.
 Certain issues or corner cases are forgotten about then rediscovered during QA.

 Finally, the WORST thing you can possibly do is outsource the port to another company or organization.
 The most efficient person to work on any section of code is the original programmer, and the most efficient way to handle any (small) cross-platform issues is right inline in the code.
 By outsourcing the port you must deal with communication issues, code merges a year later and the resulting code destabilization, misaligned organizational goals, misaligned schedules (the original team is charging ahead while the port team is trying to stabilize their port) and other such issues.
 Outsourcing any coding task is almost always a mistake, outsourcing a platform port is a guaranteed disaster.